 With so many wellness certification programs online, how can you tell which one is right for you?

-Right off the bat, cheaper is always more expensive, so expect to get what you pay for.
-More often than not, the cost of a certification program is usually a direct reflection of its length.
+Cheaper is always more expensive, so expect to get what you pay for.
+The cost of a certification program is usually a direct reflection of its length.

-A two-day certification program, for instance, costs significantly less than a six-month course.
+A two-day certification program costs significantly less than a six-month course.
 While both will get you certified, the quality of each is what separates the wheat from the chaff.

 For one thing, you cannot compare the skills you pick up in a two-day course to those that you learn in a six-month program.
 The latter will likely dive deep into the nitty-gritty of health coaching, how to set up a thriving coaching business, and how to avoid the common pitfalls that befall many practicing health and wellness coaches.